offensive-vk/Learn-Python/.github/SECURITY.md

 $ code . # (for VS Code)
 ```

-3. To Suggest Changes of your branch , Create an PR [here](https://github.com/offensive-vk/Python/pulls).
+3. To Suggest Changes of your branch , Create an Pull Request [here](https://github.com/offensive-vk/Python/pulls).